Accreditation for Center City Program

 Center City Campus

-The Physician Assistant Studies - Center City Program prepares you as a leader in health care and human services, and to use your advanced expertise to translate your knowledge and skills into evidence-based, innovative medical practice.
+The Physician Assistant Studies- Center City Program prepares students as leaders in health care and human services through development of their ability to translate knowledge and skills into evidence-based, innovative medical practice.

 A Physician Assistant (PA) is a nationally-certified, state licensed healthcare provider who practices under the supervision of a physician.
 PAs provide a large range of medical and surgical services and can be found in almost every healthcare setting.
 Under physician supervision, PAs conduct physical examinations, order and interpret diagnostic tests, diagnose and treat illnesses, provide patient counseling, assist in the operating room and prescribe medications.